sgmackie/Polar/README.md

 Simple real-time audio engine in C/C++.
 Currently supports Windows (WASAPI) and Linux (ALSA), with support for macOS planned (CoreAudio).

-Primary use is as a test bed for any DSP projects I'm currently working on and to experiment with game audio concepts related to audio engine design.
+Primary use is as a test bed for any DSP projects I'm currently working on and to experiment with game audio concepts related to engine design.

 ### Changelog: <a name="changelog"></a>